zog-camera/zmbaq/README.md

 It's under development and needs the goals of the project to be documented instead of being "spherical horse inbound into 4-dimensional cube".

-It pretends to be(soone) am open source video surveillance system -- a server for incoming video streams, GUI client for PC and R.Pi, R.Pi h264 video streamer.
+It pretends to be soon an open source video surveillance system -- a server for incoming video streams, GUI client for PC and R.Pi, R.Pi h264 video streamer.

 Internal implementation of the software may be denoted as the following scheme